derhass/olmappy/README.md

 * `LISTLOCAL`: List all locally stored maps (known to olmappy).
 * `LISTREMOTE`: List all corrently stored maps on the server.
 * `HIDE`: Hide maps from the game.
 A hidden map may still be updated, but stays hidden.
-* 'UNHIDE': Unhide hidden maps so that hey are seen in the game.
+* `UNHIDE`: Unhide hidden maps so that hey are seen in the game.
-* 'WRITECONFIG`: Write the config file.
+* `WRITECONFIG`: Write the config file.
 This is useful for initally populating the config file, and may be combined with several `--set` parameters to specify config values.

 #### CONFIGURATION: